kanishka-commits/React.js/Basics.md

 Earlier only class components were used for state management and lifecycle methods.\

 Rules:
-  - Always put hooks at the top of your function component.
+  - Always put hooks at the top of your function component: don’t call hooks inside loops, conditions, or nested functions.
   - Use hooks only inside function components, not in normal functions or class components.